 Yet today, real estate owners and lenders lack transparency into the looming impacts of climate-related threats on their assets and find it difficult to collect and analyze physical climate risk data in a meaningful, comprehensive way.

-For each building in a portfolio, PCRX provides risk analysis on Measurabl’s platform for six key climate and geographic hazards: floods, heat stress, hurricanes & typhoons, sea level rise, water stress, and earthquakes.
+For each building in a portfolio, PCRX provides risk analysis on Measurabl’s platform for key climate and geographic hazards, including wildfires, floods, heat stress, hurricanes & typhoons, sea level rise, water stress, and earthquakes.
 All of this information is accessed from Measurabl’s centralized software alongside relevant ESG performance metrics and analytics.
 With this new release, physical climate risks become transparent, and commercial lenders and insurers can use this information to better underwrite risk.

 Measurabl displays the level of risk for each asset, making it easy to understand a building’s direct exposure for all six categories.
 Measurabl’s new feature also allows users to sort, filter, and export Four Twenty Seven’s physical risk data by property type, risk category, and risk level, clearly showing portfolio managers their assets with the highest and lowest risk.